As the holiday season approaches, many people may be wondering what they can do to support small businesses while sticking to their own budgets.

 Keep Frequenting the Small Business

 Do you love your small business?
-Keep supporting it by remaining a loyal customer.
+Keep supporting it by remaining a loyal customer year round.

 Return on a regular basis on your own or bring along friends, family and other members of the community for an instant referral and introduction to your favorite spots.